How Is Appendicitis Diagnosed?

 Surgery to remove the appendix, which is called an appendectomy, is the standard treatment for appendicitis.

-If appendicitis is even suspected, doctors tend to err on the side of safety and quickly remove the appendix to avoid its rupture.
+Generally, if appendicitis is suspected, doctors tend to err on the side of safety and quickly remove the appendix to avoid its rupture.
 If the appendix has formed an abscess, you may have two procedures: one to drain the abscess of pus and fluid, and a later one to remove the appendix.
+However, there is some research showing that treatment of acute appendicitis with antibiotics may eliminate the need for surgery.

 Appendectomy: What to Expect